.

 ELECTRICITY

-The cabins and the rest of the boats have 220-volt electricity provided by a solar system recently installed, which is on 24 hours.
+The cabins and the rest of the boats have 220-volt electricity provided by a recently installed solar system, which is on 24 hours.
 The boat has both continental European plugs and US-style plugs.
-If you have US-style plugs that have one prong wider than the other—these don’t fit in the boat’s outlets, and you will need an adapter.
+If you have US-style plugs that have one prong wider than the other, these don’t fit in the boat’s outlets, and you will need an adapter.
 Also, you may need a voltage converter for some 110-volt US appliances, though many cameras and battery chargers can accept either voltage; please check your equipment’s requirements.

 PERSONAL COMMUNICATIONS

-Please note: Personal communication with outsiders is not always possible while participating in an expedition.
+Please note: Personal communication with outsiders is not always possible during an expedition.
 Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.

 FACILITIES AND AMENITIES

 We use the large, air-conditioned dining rooms for meals and lectures.
-Coffee and tea are provided free of charge and snacks can be purchased at the bar.
+Coffee and tea are free, and snacks can be purchased at the bar.

-The boats have libraries that have field guides, academic and classic books on the Amazon, and all boats have upper sun decks.
+The boats have libraries with field guides and academic and classic books on the Amazon, and all boats have upper sun decks.

 In addition to the main boat, we use many auxiliary boats for the field activities: several large aluminum motorized skiffs (maximum capacity: 12 people), small aluminum canoes (maximum capacity: three people), one speedboat, and one 10-meter-long rubber-boom-era launch.